 We seek a Postdoctoral Fellow with experience in cell biology and quantitative microscopy.
 The Postdoctoral Fellow will purify and manipulate EVs from cultured cells and plasma, perform imaging experiments using single molecule localization microscopy, and complete data analysis to characterize molecular content of extracellular vesicles.Basic education, experience and skills required for consideration:

 - A Ph.D. degree in Biomedical Sciences, Biophysics, Chemical Engineering, or a related discipline is required with no more than 3 years of postdoctoral training.

 - Experience in quantitative microscopy and cell biology.

 - Ability to carry out independent research and prepare manuscripts for publication.

-About Dr. Jovanovic-Talisman: Tijana Jovanovic-Talisman, PhD is an Associate Professor in the Department of Cancer Biology and Molecular Medicine.
-Dr. Talisman and team are investigating biological processes that are critical to the progression of cancer and other diseases by using quantitative single molecule localization microscopy (qSMLM).
+About Dr. Jovanovic-Talisman: Tijana Jovanovic-Talisman, PhD is an Associate Professor in the department of Cancer Biology and Molecular Medicine.
+Dr. Talisman currently has multiple projects actively supported by the NIH.
+She and team are investigating biological processes that are critical to the progression of cancer and other diseases by using quantitative single molecule localization microscopy.